 Annual ROC filing refers to the annual E-Forms that are required to be filled by every Company incorporated under the Companies Act 2013.
-As per the Annual filling with the Ministry of Corporate Affairs, a Company shall prepare annual return at the end of every financial year in Form MGT 9 and file the same with ROC along with the financial statement, audit report, and directors report of the company in E-Form MGT-7 and E-Form AOC-4.
+As per the Annual filling with the Ministry of Corporate Affairs, a Company shall prepare an annual return at the end of every financial year in Form MGT 9 and file the same with ROC along with the financial statement, audit report, and directors report of the company in E-Form MGT-7 and E-Form AOC-4.
 Every company shall place a copy of the annual return on the website of the company if any, and the web-link of such annual return shall be disclosed in the Board’s report.

-Every company other than a one person Company is required to file the form within 30 days in case of AOC 4 and 60 days in case MGT 7 from the date of holding AGM, although One person Company is required to file both forms within six months from the date of financial year-end.
+Every company other than a one person company is required to file the form within 30 days in the case of AOC 4 and 60 days in case MGT 7 from the date of holding AGM, although One person Company is required to file both forms within six months from the date of financial year-end.
 ROC filing and ROC compliance are mandatory for your business and should be adhered to the dot.

 The filing of annual forms requires the compilation of accounts for the entire year which helps to analyse the financial position of the company, i.e. company is incurring losses or making a profit.
 ROC return filing offers benefits beyond the mandated requirement.

 The Government keeps the record of the existence of the companies on the basis of the regular filings which every company is required to file or else the company is considered fake and can be struck off Suo Moto by the ROC.